PythonLinks/Mecrisp-Ice/docs/source/index.rst

 .. note::

-Mecrisp Ice, and its documentation are under active development.

 Posting issues and pull requests is most welcome.

-I am currently writing a master's thesis using Mecrisp Ice.
-By August the publication embargo should be lifted, and a lot more material will hopefully be added to this site.
+I completed my master's thesis in September 2024.
+I built a single port stack machine, based on Mecrisp Ice, running on the Pice-Ice circuit board, on a Lattice  ICE40 UP5K FPGA.

 Contents
 --------